 Hands sweating, I felt like I was going to pass out standing in the four-person line.
 The line inched up for twenty minutes until there I was, meeting face-to-face with a Senior Petroleum Engineer Advisor for a national Exploration and Production company that would ultimately become my future employer.
 Ah, career fairs.

 Since I never want anyone to pass out at a career fair like I almost did, below are three fun tips for making the most of your fair!
-If you work it right, you can find a great job instead of needing a payday loan in 1 hour.
 Here are some back-to-the basics tips.
 Happy job hunting!

 Tip One: Prepare Appropriately